-The SNES use BRR samples to play music, meaning a single sample will play an array of notes.
-The samples can be replaced with FF3usME or even inserted manually.
 Songs are composed in data proper to FF6 that is then read and transmitted to the SPC-700.
 You can change manually a song data, but it can be a tedious operation since you need to keep the 8 channels of the song coordinated at any time.
 There is also a technique involving a RS3 editor to convert a MML file to FF6 compatible song data.

+- Music Commands (MetroidQuest)

+- Song Scripts (Everything)

+- Song List

 - Music Commands

-- Music Commands (MetroidQuest)
+- MML Commands

-- Instrument List

-- Instrument set Format
+- Insert a Song Hack in the Game(madsiur)

+- Available Song Hacks

 - FFVI Music Hacking (Gi Nattak)

-- How to add more instruments (Gi Nattak)

 - How to add more songs (Gi Nattak)

-• Injecting Music with RS3exTool2 (Gi Nattak)
+Injecting Music with RS3exTool2 (Gi Nattak)